wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-node-js-and-express-dr.md

 ---
 title: Send SMS Messages with Node.js and Express using the Vonage SMS API
-description: A step-by-step tutorial on how to send SMS messages with Node.js and Express using the Nexmo SMS API and Node.js client library.
+description: A step-by-step tutorial on how to send SMS messages with Node.js and Express using the Vonage SMS API and Node.js client library.
 thumbnail: ""
 author: tomomi
 published: true